-6. How many days' supply of most medications can I get without paying another copay or other repeating charge?
+6. How many days' supply of most medications can I get?

-The dispensing limits (or days' supply) for drugs dispensed at retail pharmacies and through the mail-order pharmacy benefit are described in the Getting Prescriptions Filled table above.
+The dispensing limits (or days' supply) for drugs dispensed at retail pharmacies are described in the Getting Prescriptions Filled table above.

-Benefits for refills will be provided only when you have used 75% of a supply of a single medication.
+Benefits for refills will be provided only when the member has used 75% of a supply of a single medication.
 The 75% is calculated based on both of the following:

-- The number of units and days' supply dispensed on the last refill - The total units or days' supply dispensed for the same medication in the 180 days immediately before the last refill.
-This rule does not apply when the member has purchased more than a 180-day supply of birth control drugs at one time.
+- .
+The number of units and days' supply dispensed on the last refill - The total units or days' supply dispensed for the same medication in the 180 days immediately before the last refill